 All staff have the necessary credentials, relevant experience, and maturity in their relationships with God needed for the diverse roles at Mercy Canada.

 Our Director of Counselling must hold a master’s degree from an accredited university in counselling, social work, psychology, or a related field and is required to provide proof of licensure with an external certification body (such as the BC Association of Clinical Counsellors or the Canadian Counselling and Psychotherapy Association).

 Mercy Canada is not a medical facility, however, some of the young women who enter our program have medical issues that need to be managed.

 To that end, our home employs a licensed registered nurse to take residents to medical and dental appointments as needed, monitor their medications, and work with local practitioners who provide both medical and psychiatric oversight.

 Mercy Canada does not discourage the use of medication.
 In fact, Mercy Canada values the role medical intervention and pharmaceuticals have in helping young women struggling with depression, anxiety, and other psychiatric conditions.
 Mercy Canada staff follow directions from independent physicians with regard to medication, as it is not our place to make medication determinations.

+The overwhelming majority of our residents are on some kind of medication during their stay at Mercy some of which they have in place before coming and some of which is prescribed after they come into the program.
 As is common in therapy and counselling, when a young woman progresses through processing past hurts and trauma, she may find that certain medications do not seem to be needed anymore.
 However, this is something she would handle with the independent physician she sees and is not determined by Mercy Canada staff.